Say goodbye to assured shorthold tenancies

 -

-automatic rent review clauses are banned, and tenants can challenge excessive rent hikes without penalty
+automatic rent review clauses will be banned, and tenants can challenge excessive rent hikes without penalty

-landlords must comply with the forthcoming Decent Homes Standard and Awaab's Law, and must register on the new Private Rented Sector Database
+Other changes expected from 2035 onwards will include requirements for landlords to comply with the forthcoming Decent Homes Standard and Awaab's Law, and to register on the new Private Rented Sector Database.

 Further guidance on when all changes are expected to take effect is anticipated in due course.